-Catherine Robbins is a dynamic music educator known especially for her work in vocal techniques and choral pedagogy.
-She is in demand as a presenter, clinician, and adjudicator at workshops and festivals in both vocal and choral fields, and keeps a busy schedule as a guest conductor of youth choirs of all ages across Canada.
-Dr. Robbins’ choral work centres on helping singers and conductors develop a solid understanding and subsequent application of sound vocal principles and body mapping techniques within the choral medium.
-She has presented on this topic at both provincial and national professional conferences.
+Dr. Catherine Robbins is a dynamic music educator known especially for her work in vocal pedagogy and techniques, and choral pedagogy.
+She is in demand as a presenter, clinician, and adjudicator at workshops and festivals in both vocal and choral fields, and enjoys working with developing voices as a guest conductor of youth choirs of all ages across Canada.
+Dr. Robbins’ choral work centres on helping singers and conductors develop a solid understanding and subsequent application of sound vocal principles and anatomical awareness to the choral medium.

 Desautels Faculty of Music

 136 Dafoe Road

 Winnipeg, MB.
 R3T 2N2